ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/queue-etl/azure-queue.markdown

 * [Azure Functions](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview?pivots=programming-language-csharp)
   can be triggered to consume and process messages that are sent to Azure queues,
   enabling powerful and flexible workflows.
+  The message visibility period and life span in the Queue can be customized through these [ETL configuration options](../../../../server/configuration/etl-configuration#etl.queue.azurequeuestorage.timetoliveinsec).

 * Read more about Azure Queue Storage in the platform's [official documentation](https://learn.microsoft.com/en-us/azure/storage/queues/storage-queues-introduction).